 Why I work at NPC

 Having worked in small charities, I’m excited to be part of an organisation that champions the important and innovative work of charities and funders around the UK.
-It’s rewarding to offer practical, tailored and motivational support so that charities and funders can achieve their outcomes.

 A snapshot of my work at NPC

 Developing a learning organisation

 Tackling the homelessness crisis: Why and how you should fund systemically

 Deciding where to draw the line: Defining arts and culture

 Treating homelessness as a systemic problem

 Last to the party: reflections on inheriting a website project